OpenFlex/xara-cairo/README.md

 - Build no longer requires svn and unzip
 - No more splash screen
 - Exclude files from the repo that are auto-generated or copied
+- Builds on Ubuntu 12, Debian 6.0, FreeBSD 9.0 and OpenBSD 5.1

 History
 -------